nens/threedi-docs/source/b_groundwater.rst

 Horton based infiltration
 -----------------------------------

 Mentioned above, the infiltration process is rather complex, therefore many models use a parametrization for this process.
+In 3Di, two types of infiltration formulations are implemented; Horton based infiltration and a constant infiltration.
+Only the Horton based infiltration is coupled to groundwater.
+More information about the constant infiltration can be found at :ref:`simpleinfiltration`.
+Here, only the Horton infiltration is discussed.

-In 3Di, a Horton based infiltration is chosen.
-Three variables determine the infiltration rate in time.
-It is based on the notion that the infiltration rate decays to an equilibrium value.
-Mathematically:
+Horton based infiltration formulation describes infiltration rate that is decaying in time.
+Three variables determine the infiltration rate.
+It is based on the notion that the infiltration rate decays to an equilibrium value, due to changes in the soil characteristics.
+Mathematically, it is defined by:

 .. math::
    :label: inf_horton